AjayaRamachandran/flow-language/README.md

 FLOW applies that same principle to automation. *When most workflows consist of basic REST commands and LLM calls, why are we using entire, general-purpose languages to write them?*

-So broke down the most common use cases for automation:
+So I broke down the most common use cases for automation:
 - REST API Fetching and Posting
 - Language Model API Calls
 - Basic If/Else Decision Making